 Figure 1: Percentage of respondents saying these technology developments will have a high or very high impact on their market (PWC, 2013).

 Hence, the time is ripe to re-consider the vocabulary of the demand side to better capture these new realities.
 Together, these technical and business advances can have enormous impacts, while building on prior successes.
-As noted in “Reinventing Fire” (2011), historical experience demonstrated that the U.S. can deliver lower energy consumption with significant economic expansion.
+As noted in “Reinventing Fire” (2011), historical experience demonstrates that the U.S. can deliver lower energy consumption while maintaining significant economic growth.
 Amory Lovins wrote, “To shrink U.S. energy use while GDP grows 158% is not a fantasy; in nine of the 36 years through 2009, the U.S. economy actually did raise energy productivity faster than GDP grew.
 [This can be done] with major competitive, security, health, and environmental advantages, simply by using energy in a way that saves money, modulating demand unobtrusively over time to match energy’s real-time value, and optimizing supply from the cheapest, least risky sources”.
 This growing focus on the demand-side is mirrored in the IEA’s WEO 2013 – where energy efficiency is considered the largest “resource to move to a climate friendly pathway” (Figure 2).

 Figure 2: Emission savings in IEA (4-for-2C, 2020) climate scenarios (IEA, 2013)